340 High St

 Is there scholarship or work-grants available?

-Our registration is sliding scale/ pay what you are able.
+Our registration includes the possibility of requesting work-grants.
 If you have any questions about this, feel free to email Melinda at firstname.lastname@example.org.

 What will I need to bring?